AutoEval Done Right: Using Synthetic Data for Model Evaluation: Discussion

 \section{Discussion}

 AutoEval is a promising direction to reduce the cost and effort of model evaluation.
-We have presented a methodology that makes it possible to use such synthetic data for model evaluation, improving over classical approaches in a statistically rigorous way, and which can easily be applied with existing Python packages.
-The statistical methods we have presented apply beyond autoevaluation.
-Many setups involve trading off low-quality or unreliable validation labels, which are plentiful, with high-quality but scarce validation labels.
+We have presented a methodology that makes it possible to use such synthetic data for model evaluation, improving over classical approaches in a statistically rigorous way.
+Our implementation is available as a Python package.

+It is worth noting that the statistical methods we have presented apply beyond autoevaluation.
+Indeed, many setups involve trading off low-quality or unreliable validation labels, which are plentiful, with high-quality but scarce validation labels.
 Our methodology applies readily to such setups, and could, for instance, help integrate crowd-sourced validation labels with expert validations.

-\paragraph{Limitations} Our approach requires the curated expert and autoevaluated data to be representative of the data in production.
-Exploring strategies to account for distribution shifts is an important direction for future work.
-One straightforward extension, for example, would be to apply the importance sampling approach in~\cite{angelopoulos2023prediction} to handle covariate shifts.
+One limitation of our approach is that it requires the curated expert and autoevaluated data to be representative of the data in production.
+These distributional shifts typically arise when the labeled inputs are not sampled uniformly at random from the unlabeled pool, or when labeled and unlabeled data points come from different populations altogether.
+In such cases, AutoEval, in the form described in Equations~\eqref{eq:ppimean-arbitrary} and~\eqref{eq:ppipairwise}, loses the statistical guarantees we outline in the paper, and confidence intervals may no longer be valid.
+To address this issue, we derived alternative AutoEval estimators that are robust to covariate shifts (see Supplement~\ref{supp:covariate_shifts}).

 Finally, it is interesting to consider other metrics by which one could evaluate models with \texttt{PPI}-type approaches.
-Herein, we handled mean estimation, correlation estimation, and logistic regression, but the framework can handle many other metrics~\cite{angelopoulos2023-ty}.
+Herein, we handled mean estimation and logistic regression, but the framework can do more.
+One might want to evaluate other metrics, such as fairness and bias, e.g., via estimating the least-squares coefficients relating sensitive attributes and prediction error.
+For any deployed machine learning system, it is important to test many of these metrics to ensure good performance, in which case having precise estimates and tight confidence intervals becomes especially important.